The-Podsiadly/Python-Tutorial/Project 1/README.md

 1. Get rid of items that are incomplete
 1. Get the total number of symbols
 1. Alphabetically organize the data using the fastest sorting method
-1. Save analyzed data into a `.csv` file
+1. Save the analyzed data into a `.csv` file

 ## Requirements
 In the program, you must achieve the following requirements: